cazyw/shakespeare-quotes/README.md

 $ npm run test-watch
 ```

-Note: do not run the other scripts at the same time as `npm run test-watch` as it will throw an error as multiple scripts will try running multiple servers on the same port. `npm run test-watch` script runs `webpack`, `nodemon` and `mocha` so file changes re-bundles the files, restarts the server and re-runs the tests.
+Note: do not run the other scripts at the same time as `npm run test-watch` as it will throw an error as multiple scripts will try running multiple servers on the same port. `npm run test-watch` script runs **webpack**, **nodemon** and **mocha** so file changes re-bundles the files, restarts the server and re-runs the tests.

-This section is a work in progress.
+This section is a work in progress as I develop more thorough testing practices.

 ## Discussion